polaris-slo-cloud/vela-scheduler/README.md

 # Vela Scheduler

 Vela Scheduler is an orchestrator-independent distributed scheduler for the Edge-to-Cloud continuum.
+Detailed design and architecture documentation is available [here](./docs).

 The Edge-to-Cloud continuum may span hundreds of thousands of nodes and can be formed of multiple Edge and Cloud clusters, which may be operated by different orchestrators, e.g., one cluster could be managed by [Kubernetes](https://kubernetes.io) and another one by [Nomad](https://www.nomadproject.io).
 Vela Scheduler can be run as an arbitrary number of instances.